Neural Architectures for Amortized Bayesian Inference: Statistical Foundations and Empirical Assessments: Amortized Bayesian Inference

 \subsection{Point Estimation}

 In the first regime, the neural network acts as a direct function approximator for a statistical estimator.
-The goal is to learn a mapping $f_\phi: \mathcal{X} \to \Theta$, parameterized by weights $\phi$, that outputs a point estimate $\widehat{\theta}$ given observed data $x$.
-This formulation effectively reduces statistical inference to a supervised regression or classification problem.
+The goal is to learn a mapping $f_\theta: \mathcal{X} \to \Theta$, parameterized by network weights $\theta$, that outputs a point estimate $\widehat{\vartheta}$ given observed data $x$.
+Throughout this section, we use $\vartheta \in \Theta$ for the inferential target (a generic Bayesian parameter) and reserve $\theta$ for the trainable weights of the amortized estimator, matching the convention in Section~\ref{sec:architecture}.
+This formulation reduces inference to a supervised regression problem.